Sebastian-Schoof/0xChess/readme.md

 -   use zustand instead of shoving preacts signals around
     -   the subscriptions would have probably played nicer with phaser
     -   would have lead to less duplications of state in phaser vs preact
--   use deno instead of node when doing a backend
-    -   especially esmodules vs ts-node was a pain to "work" with
-    -   typescript is native to deno
 -   having "type safe" sockets might not be worth having an unholy wrapper for client and server sockets